barisozbas/Courses/README.md

 # Courses
-Homeworks, projects related to courses that i took .
+Homeworks, projects related to courses that i took.

+#CS201
+Includes implementation of Quicksort, Heapsort, Instertion sort and their better performed versions.